mickaelandrieu/docs-1/doc/developper-documentation/components/routing.md

 In this file, you can find all the routes (and so on, paths) from the actual REST API used to communicate with the Javascript client when you are logged to BackBee Standard Edition.

-Also, some routes are defined to handle some resources and finaly the more important route is the default route.
+Also, some routes are defined to handle some resources and finaly the most important route is the default route.

 Let's take an example: